VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 = Can I add extra files on the server which were not uploaded to the zip archive?

 The Plugin provides a filter `bdfgf_single_entry_uploaded_files` and an action `bdfgf_after_uploaded_files` to do this.
-You can add extra files to every single entry or to the whole zip archive beside the entries
+You can add extra files to every single entry or to the whole zip archive beside the entries.

 You can find example usage of the [bdfgf_single_entry_uploaded_files](https://gist.github.com/vcat-support/600ffe67054d34a546bcfa155bf978e0) filter and the [bdfgf_after_uploaded_files](https://gist.github.com/vcat-support/5b5005b28c8961562998bca28d201535) action in the two linked GISTs.